Law College Building

 East Lansing, MI 48824-1300

 Carol Bambery serves as General Counsel to the Association of Fish and Wildlife Agencies (AFWA), Washington, D.C. and was former Chief of Legal Services for the Michigan Department of Natural Resources and its legislative director.
 She is an adjunct professor at Michigan State University College of Law, East Lansing, Michigan where she teaches Wildlife Law under the North American Model of Wildlife Conservation and Energy Law and Wildlife, courses that she developed.
-She is in charge of the Association’s and MSU College of Law’s remote law clinic under a Memorandum of Understanding providing internship/job opportunities for her law students with the state fish and wildlife agencies.
+She regularly facilitates internship and job opportunities for her students with state fish and wildlife agencies.

 She serves on several key NRA board committees including chair of NRA's National Firearms Law Seminar; vice-chair and Trustee of NRA's Civil Rights Defense Fund and Executive Committee.
 NRA committee work includes chair of Bylaws, vice chair of Women's Policies; Legal Affairs; and Hearings.
 She is counsel to the Council to Advance Hunting and the Shooting Sports and to the International Hunter Education Association.